By Denise French, MAFF, CVA, CDFA, CRPC, Expert on hidden assets and divorce

 • GG — Income from qualified equity grants under section 83(i).

 • HH — Aggregate deferrals under section 83(i) elections as of the close of the calendar year.

-For help with your estate, call our office to schedule a 30-minute complimentary consultation.
+For help with your estate or more information on hidden assets and divorce, call our office to schedule a 30-minute complimentary consultation.